jeysal/storybook-addon-css-user-prefs/README.md

 # Storybook Addon: CSS User Preferences

+**PSA**: I tried updating this addon to support SB 8, but did not manage to get rid of the `undefined.getGlobals` crash that you should see when linking this into a version 8 storybook.
+PR fixing this welcome.

 This toolbar addon allows you to emulate CSS user preferences in Storybook.

 <p align="center"><img src="/src/screenshot.webp" width="50%" /></p>